Beqa Lagoon - The Ultimate Shark Encounter in Fiji!

 In between the dives drinking water and some cookies were provided.
 The crew was very experienced in running this show - everything went smoothly and in a timely and safe manner.
 You are being monitored the whole time.
 The aluminum boat has one seating area with dive tank benches, there is no dry area or toilet on board.
 The trip from the dive center to the dive sites took us only 10 minutes.
 Around 2 PM we were back at the dive center.

 The shark dives are not scheduled daily and they take only a limited number of divers.
 We needed to delay our dive trip due to fully booked days, so book in advance!
-You pay about 200 US dollars for 2 dives, I have to admit that is by far the highest price I have ever paid for fun dives (without free coffee :-))
+You pay about 200 US dollars for 2 dives, I have to admit that is by far the highest price I have ever paid for such a short dive (without free coffee :-)).

 The ultimate shark encounter at Beqa Lagoon, Fiji!

 Eco-tourism and shark conservationIn Beqa Lagoon Fiji certified SCUBA divers seek the opportunity to observe sharks in nature.
 These wild animals are attracted using bait and if watching sharks in aquariums seems unnatural to you, you might want to think twice about this trip sold as a shark eco-tourism adventure.